Ale-JRD/Trads/content/post/index-T1.md

 Widele, who didn’t know that Rei needed Set’s power to create the fire tornado, felt a chill run down her spine.

-「If Kabajid saw Rei-sama, he probably knows his true identity.
-He must have seen him in the fighting tournament after all.」
+“If Kabajid saw Rei-sama, he probably knows his true identity.
+He must have seen him in the fighting tournament after all.”

-「But, I heard that Rei-sama’s robes have a concealing effect…」
+“But, I heard that Rei-sama’s robes have a concealing effect…”

 Widele recalled the information she had heard from Rei on their way to the Imperial Capital, but Frizione replied with a serious expression.

 Frizione always had a gentle expression on her face, so her serious expression made her apear even more imposing than usual.

-「Listen, Widele.
+“Listen, Widele.
 Don’t underestimate Kabajid.
 He can read a person’s moves five or six steps ahead, so he’s probably seen through Rei-sama’s true identity.
-You have to assume that.」
+You have to assume that.”

-「…Then, shouldn’t we hurry even more?」
+“…Then, shouldn’t we hurry even more?”

 If Rei’s true identity had been discovered, then the White Rose Knights, who had brought Rei here, to be under suspicion…and Frizione, who controlled the White Rose Knights, to also be under suspicion.

-「From here on out, even the slightest mistake will not be tolerated.
-Those are the conditions we are now working under.」
+“From here on out, even the slightest mistake will not be tolerated.
+Those are the conditions we are now working under.”

 It was already almost a certainty to Frizione that Kabajid knew who Rei was.

 And, from Widele’s account of Rei’s personality and behaviour, she could sense that he hated being tied down by others, so if they were to tell Rei the details of their current situation, he might do something strange.

-「Personally, I like him…but…」
+“Personally, I like him…but…”

 Angela and Widele looked surprised at Frizione’s words.